Why it is important

 Actions to support this objective

-- Helping food businesses grow and support jobs by connecting them to relevant support and advice.
+- Help food businesses grow and support jobs by connecting them to relevant support and advice.

-- Working to create and expand pathways to market for locally produced food.
+- Create and expand pathways to market for locally produced food.

-- Promoting opportunities for recruitment, workforce development, and apprenticeships in the local food sector.
+- Promote opportunities for recruitment, workforce development, and apprenticeships in the local food sector.

-- Supporting innovation and research that promotes the viability of local food enterprises.
+- Support innovation and research that promotes the viability of local food enterprises.

-Promote Leeds as a vibrant food city—celebrating our independent food, drink, events, and culture.
+Objective 5 - Promote Leeds as a vibrant food city—celebrating our independent food, drink, events, and culture

 We enjoy a diverse and innovative food hospitality sector featuring everything from world-class fine dining to mouth-watering street food.
 You can enjoy familiar cuisines from all over the world or sample something new here in Leeds.
 We’re proud of our impressive food heritage too.